 Road traffic noise poses a huge threat, and is the second most harmful environmental stressor in Europe, only surpassed by air pollution.
-There are several issues with living in an area with a lot of traffic noise, some of them concern your health.
-In this blog post we dive into some of the effects of road traffic noise.
+There are several issues with living in an area with a lot of noise, some of them concern your health.
+In this blog post we dive into some of the harmful effects of traffic noise.
 Furthermore, the post deals with regulations on road traffic noise, and solutions to reducing the noise.

-Road traffic noise can lead to several health issues, ranging from a sensation of discomfort to, in the worst of cases, leading to death.
+Traffic noise can lead to several health issues, ranging from a sensation of discomfort to, in the worst of cases, leading to death.
 Below, you can see a list of documented health effects of road traffic noise:

 - Noise can lead to stress.
 If you are exposed to noise, you can feel stressed.
 The stressful sensation will disappear, when you are no longer exposed to noise.
 But if you live in an area with a high noise density, the noise will never disappear, and you risk never getting rid of the stressful sensation.